 Depending on the colors that interest you the most, the shade that you choose matters as well.
 Light, muted or pale tones seem to offer the most benefits, but the darker shades provide similar effects.
 In most cases, it is best to avoid the brightest, most vivid colors in the spectrum, as they could have the opposite effect and not provide the calm and relaxing mood you are trying to create.

-You can also pair the colors with the accents that you love the most – as long as the most prominent color is the one of those mentioned, you’ll be sleeping better, waking up happier, and enjoying more intimate moments each night based on the main color you choose.
+You can also pair the colors with the accents that you love the most – as long as the most prominent color is the one of those mentioned, you’ll be sleeping better, waking up happier, and enjoying more intimate moments each night based on the primary color you choose.

 Images used with permission, courtesy of www.bigstock.com and www.dreamstime.com